Rover 14: Road test of a Fourteen 6-light saloon

 From the summer of 1936 Rover customers wishing to combine the Fourteen's virtues with better performance could opt for the Rover 16 which combined the same body with a larger engine.

-P2
+Rover 14 P2 (1938–1948)

 An "entirely new" car was announced on 14 October 1938 with a more powerful engine, 1901 cc, new coachwork, "easy-clean" wheels and additional refinements including synchromesh on 3rd and top gears (not essential on cars with freewheel), automatic chassis lubrication and anti-roll stabilisers front and back.
 The track is now 48 inches, tools are now in a rubber-lined trayThe Motor Show.
 The Times, Monday, Oct 17, 1938; pg.
 8; Issue 48127.

 This model was part of the Rover P2' range, along with Rover 10, Rover 12, Rover 16 and Rover 20 variants.

 In 1945 another 2½ inches was added to the wheelbase as well as 2½ inches to the track.